Your chances of having success dramatically rise if you are prepared for what you are aiming to do.

 The skipping drills are more difficult than the walking drills because now you are adding some speed to your movements.

-You will more than likely feel very uncoordinated during the skips initially.
+You will more than likely feel very uncoordinated when you first start doing the skips.
 This is due to the increase in speed.

 These drills are dynamic in nature and will start to wake up your nervous system.